apetri/IG_Pipeline/README.md

 that will generate the directory structure for your simulation batch.
 Now you are ready to start!
 The next step will be producing the CAMB executable.

-__IMPORTANT__: The number of cosmological parameters to vary (e.g. Nsi = 4 for 4 different values of sigma8) MUST be set in build_options.py and Precambrian must be re-maked once this is changed.
+__IMPORTANT__: The cosmological parameters to run (which are specified by different combinations of nine different parameters) MUST be written in a file (see cosmologies.txt for an example) which name must be indicated in your example_options.ini file.
+Moreover parameters like the number of random seeds, the number of box sizes and the number of initial redshifts must be indicated in build_options.py, and the Precambrian executable must be re-made once you change one of these.
 If you simply change it in your ini options file, without re-running "make", it is likely that you'll bump in a segmentation fault at runtime!

 **1.1) Compile and run CAMB**